JnBrymn/JnBrymn.github.io/docs/blog/posts/the-marvel-of-GPT-generality.md

 date: 2024-01-30
 authors:
 - jnbrymn
-title: "Tool Invocation \u2013 Demonstrating the Marvel of GPT's Flexibility"
+title: "Tool Invocation – Demonstrating the Marvel of GPT's Flexibility"
 categories:
-- AI
+  - Artificial Intelligence
-- GPT
+description: Human intelligence comes from general computational components repeated throughout the brain—same 6-layer structure everywhere.
+Brain rewiring studies prove it—ferrets can "see" with auditory cortex.
+GPT's transformer architecture might be the digital analog.
+Tool invocation shows this—GPT wasn't trained for function calling, yet it does it perfectly.
+The attention mechanism is shockingly general.
+Just like brains.
 ---